 - Be sure to use hypoallergenic moisturizing creams and lotions.
-Don’t pick a product with heavy fragrance, the most common allergen to worry about.
+Don’t pick a product with heavy fragrance - including 'natural' botanical essential oils - the most common allergens to worry about.

-Gloves are a great way to protect your hands.
-Wear them outside when the weather is cold, windy and chapping.
-When you plan to expose your hands to harsh house cleaners, soaps or solvents, wear rubber gloves.
 When you make a point to take good care of your hands, they will take care of you.
-With this in mind, I have 3 hand care kits to help you have healthy hand skin:
+With this in mind, I have 2 hand care kits to help you have healthy hand skin:

 Survival Kit for Busy Hands

 This kit includes my Foaming Natural Hand Cleanser and my beloved silicone containing Dry Skin Hand Cream.
 This Hand Cream is formulated by a brilliant skin care chemist and contains dimethicone (a form of silicone) and glycerin - like gloves in a tube but never greasy.

 I'm totally obsessed!
 It's deeply hydrating and makes my hands feel so incredibly soft.
 What I love most is that I've never found a hand cream before that is so completely non-greasy, I can't even tell I have it on.
 It's like wearing with weightless, invisible gloves.
 I can truly say, with confidence, that this is the best hand cream I've ever tried.
 P.J.

 I personally keep these products by my kitchen sink.
 At work, I keep the soap by each exam room sink in my medical office and the cream in my lab coat pocket.
 This product combo is a game changer to heal and prevent dry hand skin.

 This is the kit to end all kits when it comes to healing severely chapped hands.